caocscar/workshops/pyspark sparksql/pyspark.md

 bsm
 bsm.show(5)
 ```
+OR

+`bsm = table.toDF()`

 **Note:** Columns are now in alphabetical order and not in order constructed.

-To reorder columns, you actually have to create a new dataframe using the `select` method.
+To restore columns to the original order, you actually have to create a new dataframe using the `select` method.
 ```
 columns = ['RxDevice','FileId','Gentime','Longitude','Latitude','Elevation','Speed','Heading','Yawrate']
 df = bsm.select(columns)